 Home heating is one of the largest expenses you have as a homeowner, so buying a more efficient boiler will pay off in the end.

 AFUE measures how much heat is transferred from the boiler to the water versus how much is lost during the heating and transferring process.
 The higher the AFUE, the less energy is lost, and the less it will cost to heat your home.
-You can also look for the ENERGY STAR logo, which guarantees that a boiler is efficient and that it performs better than others in its class.
+You can also look for the ENERGY STAR logo, which guarantees that a gas boiler uses 10% less energy than a standard boiler.

 Older boilers can have AFUE ratings as low as 50 percent, and that means 50 percent of the energy is being wasted.
 By comparison, modern high-efficiency boilers have AFUE ratings between 90 and 98 percent, meaning as little as 2 percent of the energy is wasted.